 In 2020, California introduced a series of legislative bills that address wildfire risks and responsibilities, several of which specifically targeted utility companies.
 These include Senate Bill 901 (SB 901), enacted in 2018, and Assembly Bill 1054 (AB 1054), passed in 2019.

-Utilities play a significant role in California’s wildfire problem because their infrastructure, particularly power lines, can ignite fires if not adequately maintained or de-energized during high-risk conditions.
 The deadliest wildfire in California’s history, the 2018 Camp Fire, was sparked by PG&E’s electrical transmission lines.
 Following this catastrophe, PG&E was forced into bankruptcy due to the massive legal claims it faced and was later found guilty of 84 counts of involuntary manslaughter.

 In response to such devastating incidents, the state has imposed stringent regulations on utilities.
 For instance, under the new laws, utility companies are required to conduct comprehensive inspections of their infrastructure, bolster their equipment to withstand extreme weather conditions, and improve their systems to shut off power during high wildfire risk.